-Summer Research Assignments provide faculty members with salary support while they concentrate on research and writing during the summer.
+Summer Research Assignments have traditionally provided assistant professors with salary support while they concentrate on research and writing during the summer.
 Terms of these awards vary by college, but often cover two months of summer salary.

-The College of Fine Arts, the School of Information, and the College of Pharmacy have adjusted their eligibility.
-Currently, for these three tenured professors and associate professors are also eligible to apply for SRA.
+The College Education, College of Fine Arts, the School of Information, and the College of Pharmacy have adjusted their eligibility.
+Currently, for these four units, tenured professors and associate professors are also eligible to apply for a SRA.

-To apply, use the Graduate School Awards System in UT Direct starting September 14, 2015.
-Applications must be submitted by October 14, 2015, and awardees will be announced by the Colleges or Schools in December 2021.
+To apply, use the Graduate School Awards System in UT Direct starting September 14, 2021.
+Applications must be submitted by October 14, 2021, and awardees will be announced by the Colleges or Schools in December 2021.
 All Summer Research Assignment applications must be received and approved by the applicant’s department chair.
 Applications approved by the chair are then made available to the review committees (selected by the colleges) for review and decisions.
 The college dean is the final reviewer.

 Summer Research Assignments (SRA) provide salary support in amounts determined by the applicant’s college.
 They do not carry over into the next fiscal year.
 There is no limit on the number of SRAs an assistant professor may receive; a previous SRA, however, may reduce your chances of receiving another.

 One of the considerations in awarding a Summer Research Assignment is the benefit that will accrue to the university.
 The recipient is, therefore, expected to return to normal duties at the university for at least one academic year—Sept.
 1 through May 31—following the SRA.
 A recipient who elects to leave the university without returning for an academic year, whether because of resignation or retirement, is obligated to reimburse the university for funds (gross salary plus fringe benefits) expended in support of the SRA.